Alicja-Malinowska/Cat-ch3_game/README.md

 * When the whole background is cleared, the game ends, the interim screen with the correct message ("YAY!") is displayed, after that a gif/image (cute) is loaded with message informing that the player won
 * If the background clearance coincides with the move counter reaching zero, the win option is triggered
 * When the game ends, the 'PLAY AGAIN' button appears.
 When clicked, it brings the player to the start screen when they can choose when to start another game.
+* When the application is opened in IE, instead of the game and he instructions, an image of a crying cat and the message is displayed.

 ##### Known bugs